seeyew/postfix/README.md

 ```

 - ***-i*** is for the input filename.
 If none is entered, we default to datafiles/input.csv
-- ***-t*** is for the validation filename.
+- ***-t*** (optional)is for the validation filename.
 If none is entered and not custom inputfile is provided, we default to datafiles/validate_output.csv

 For more examples, you can look at ***scripts/run.sh***.
 You can run that file by typing in bash run.sh in your terminal.